cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 ## Conclusion

-The foregoing disucssion has introduced the reader to Triplestores, a kind of graph database which is used to store and query RDF.
-This led to a disucssion of OWL 2 logical inferrencing and topics that a user who wants to write queries will need to know before attempting to use querying in Triplestores.
+The foregoing discussion has introduced the reader to Triplestores, a kind of graph database which is used to store and query RDF.
+This led to a discussion of OWL 2 logical inferrencing and topics that a user who wants to write queries will need to know before attempting to use querying in Triplestores.
 OWL 2 in conjunction with RDF gives a powerful set of tools with which to model the medieval Irish genealogical tradition.
-The ability of OWL 2 to logically reason about the data to create new data subsantially expands and transforms that data in ways that a team of humans who are experts in the medieval Irish genealogies would not be able to do affordably.
+The ability of OWL 2 to logically reason about the data to create new data substantially expands and transforms that data in ways that a team of humans who are experts in the medieval Irish genealogies would not be able to do affordably.